 4. Walk on his back, mainly to perform eccentric work on the Achilles tendon and avoid injuries

 5. Down stairs and slopes to work the lower body muscles eccentrically

-6. Do variations of the "gluteal bridge" exercise: on the ground, over height and support only toes, supporting only heels, with a raised leg, etc.
+6. Perform variations of the “gluteal bridge” exercise: on the ground, over height and support only toes, supporting only heels, with a raised leg, etc.

 In relation to training volumeWe have previously recommended some guidelines depending on the type of physical activity that you would have carried out during confinement.

 How to increase the volume of the race?

 Continuing with the objective of getting about 30-40 minutes of continuous running within 3-4 weeks we discuss 2 ways to increase the volume weekly: